freshDumbl3dore/instant-goal-plugin/README.md

 This plugin allows you to instantly shoot the ball into the goal in freeplay by the press of one button.
 Have you ever hit a really nice shot in freeplay or a successfully execute a new mechanic but you barely missed the goal and you dont get a replay of your shot because of that?
 Now you can use this plugin to instatly score the ball if you are in this situatuion.
-This allows you to rewatch your shot.
+The plugin allows you to rewatch your shot.

 ## Installation